gabbo89/EEA2024-2025/docs/3a1_WGS_cleaning_and_alignment.md

 ---

-# Quality control of raw fastq files
+# Quality control and trimming of raw fastq files
 Sequencing raw data are divided in read1 and read2 and store in `fastq` format.
 Fastq files are compressed in `gzip` format (*.fastq.gz)

 We need to check the quality of the raw data in order to be sure that sequencing worked!